3D Models

 Next we will need to add our 3D model to the scene.
 For the sake of this tutorial, you can download the bird.gltf model from this link: bird.gltf.
 Make sure to upload the model to your project before you proceed.
 To upload a file to your project, right click on the project name and click on "upload files".

-Now that all the elements are set in place, it is time to import our 3D model.
 The first step is to define a new variable for our model.
 Then, we can use the “HoloLoaders” class that load objects from a file and return a mesh, a geometry, or a group.

 Let’s look at the code from the Holobuild library and discuss it a bit, before we apply it to our project.